SaxionLED/x80sv/README.md

 >_$ useradd -G dialout [USER]_

 - Export the files from __x80sv/x80sv_driver/udev__ folder to __/etc/udev/rules.d__
-	  for resolving the robot specific USB connections
+	  for resolving the robot specific USB connections.
+These include usb to serial for controllerboard and the lrs.
+Also the blink1 status led.

 - RUN
   - To build the project